jdgregson/htoptty/README.md

 `htoptty` is a small script to run htop on a TTY, such as `/dev/tty7`.
-This can be useful when you have a display connected to a device and want to securely run htop on the display unsupervised.
+This can be useful when you have a display connected to a device and want to securely run htop on the display unsupervised, or want your VM manager to show htop output on all of your VM screens without having to log in.

 `htoptty` creates a no-login user to run htop and outputs directly to a TTY.
 The htop instance does not accept any keyboard or mouse interaction of any kind and